explodecomputer/gibandjo.com/part2/1-special_thanks/index.md

 		<img src="/img/jo_parents2.jpg">
 		<p class="caption">Jo's parents on their wedding day.
 Hipsters way before it was cool.
 Look at how ironic they are.
 They're sooooo ironic.</p>

+		<p>We like few words, and few words of thanks in this family.
+But we still have to express our appreciation for your hard work, time committed, and spreadsheets made from all the way across the ocean for two events and on the ground across the ocean from us for the last part.
+This made all our weddings successes.
+Thanks for your enthusiasm, for supporting every decision we made, coordinating many logistics, and contributing so many funds.
+And of course embracing all the embraces.
+We really appreciate it.</p>

 	</div>
 </div>